The Caldon Canal is named after the village of Caldon (or Cauldon) but doesn't go within three miles of it.

 Below the passing loop, the line was single-track, accessed by a point which was set automatically by the descending wagons.

-Trains of climbing and descending wagons were linked by a cable which ran on a series of rollers and guides along the centre of the tracks.
+Trains of climbing and descending wagons were linked by cables which ran on a series of rollers and guides along the centre of the tracks.

-A similar system was still in use on the Corkickle Brake Incline
+A similar layout was used on the Denniston Incline

 The Caldon Low version, however, closed in 1920 and limestone to be carried by canal was, instead, loaded from standard-gauge wagons at a new basin near Endon.